 Posted: October 27, 2008, 5 a.m.
 EDT

-Photo Courtesy Dr. Greg Rich, West Esplanade Veterinary Clinic, Metairie, Louisiana
+Courtesy of Dr. Greg Rich, West Esplanade Veterinary Clinic, Metairie, Louisiana

-This view through a microsope shows a struvite crystal in the urine from a ferret.
+This view through a microscope shows a struvite crystal in the urine from a ferret.

 Can ferrets get bladder stones?
 Yes, they can — just like cats, dogs and people do.
 Ferrets are actually at risk for three different types of bladder stones, so let’s go over what bladder stones are, what causes them, how to recognize them, how to treat them and how to prevent them.